tylerharter/cs301-projects/spring19/p9/README.md

 ## Clarifications/Corrections

 * Apr 8: fixed wording on q18 and q19 to match test.py (replaced "ascending" with "descending")
+* Apr 9: reworded directions to download test.py (test.py isn't in a zip, so you don't need to "extract" it)

 ## Introduction